jimba86/Purity_UwU/README.md

 ### Stable-Diffusion
+Please refer to this article on how to use Stable-Diffusion, there are several options you need to understand : https://www.howtogeek.com/833169/how-to-write-an-awesome-stable-diffusion-prompt
 Model | Sample
 ------------- | -------------
 [**Default**]<br/>Example Prompts:<br/>A high tech solarpunk utopia in the Amazon rainforest<br/>A pikachu fine dining with a view to the Eiffel Tower<br/>A mecha robot in a favela in expressionist style<br/>an insect robot preparing a delicious meal | ![image](https://github.com/CompVis/stable-diffusion/raw/main/assets/stable-samples/txt2img/merged-0005.png) ![image](https://github.com/CompVis/stable-diffusion/raw/main/assets/stable-samples/txt2img/merged-0007.png)